neuefische/web-exercises-css-responsive/README.md

 This repository provides basic CSS responsive exercises and their solution.

-The description of the individual tasks can be found within the `exercise` folder.
+The description of the individual tasks can be found [here](exercises.md).

 It is recommended to know about the following responsive units and media queries in order to complete the exercises.